 True Concord’s Assistant Director, Philip Moody, is a conductor and vocalist based in Atlanta, GA.
-He is the Artistic Director and Founder of CORO and Co-Director of the 3-Summer MM in Choral Conducting offered through CORO and Simpson College.
-He is the Artistic Director of the Des Moines Choral Festival, conducting the CORO Vocal Artists and the Festival Chorus and Orchestra.
-Dr. Moody is a bass/baritone hailed as “exceptional and vibrant, with good control and feeling.”
-He currently sings with professional choral ensembles in the United States, including GRAMMY®-nominated True Concord, and is a staff singer with the Cathedral of St. Philip of Atlanta.
-Dr. Moody’s discography includes over 20 commercial recordings inducing True Concord’s GRAMMY®-nominated recording of new Stephen Paulus choral works.
-He has served as Director of Choral Activities at Clayton State University and Associate Director of Choral Activities at University of Georgia, and was a co-founder of the professional male vocal ensemble Cantus.
+He is the Artistic Director and Founder of CORO and Co-Director of the 3-Summer MM in Choral Conducting degree at Simpson College.
+He also serves as the Artistic Director of the Des Moines Choral Festival, conducting the CORO Vocal Artists, Festival Chorus, and Festival Orchestra during their monthlong summer festival.
+Hailed as “exceptional and vibrant, with good control and feeling,” Moody’s discography includes over 20 commercial recordings including True Concord’s GRAMMY®-nominated recording Far in the Heavens.
+He has served as Director of Choral Activities at Clayton State University, Associate Director of Choral Activities at University of Georgia, and was a co-founder of the professional male vocal ensemble Cantus.